GabGhezz11/Tremor-Control-Spoon/README.md

 - Total weight: 133.4 g (spoon: 81 g)
 - Overall length: 200 mm, comparable to a standard spoon
 - Production cost: €69.28 (under the €100 target)
-- Self-evaluation score: 34/40 across washability, safety, ergonomics, and marketability criteria
+- Self-evaluation score: 34/40 across washability, safety, ergonomics and marketability criteria

 ## How to Use This Repository

 - To review the firmware logic, see `firmware/TCS_control.ino`
 - To inspect the PCB design, open the Eagle files (`.sch`/`.brd`) in `electronics/`
 - To view the mechanical design, open the `.step` files inside `cad/.step Files/`
 - To reproduce the tremor data analysis, open the MATLAB scripts in `data-analysis/`
-- For the full methodology, results, and discussion, see `docs/`